-According to the existing Law on the promotion of the use of energy from renewable sources (no. 10 as of 26.02.2016) and Law on electricity (no. 107 as of 27.05.2016) the Central Supplier is obliged to buy the whole amount of electricity generated by eligible producers from renewable sources and sell it to the electricity suppliers, in volumes and at regulated tariffs established by the Regulator according to the provisions of the Law 107/2016 and Regulation on electricity market (to be developed and approved).
+According to the existing Law on the promotion of the use of energy from renewable sources (no. 10 as of 26.02.2016) and Law on electricity (no. 107 as of 27.05.2016) the Central Supplier is obliged to buy the whole amount of electricity generated by eligible producers from renewable sources and from producers of electricity from renewable sources for which tariffs have been approved until the entry into force of law 10/2016 (until the end of the period for 15 years from the date of approval of the tariff), and sell it to the electricity suppliers, in volumes and at regulated tariffs established by the Regulator according to the provisions of the Law 107/2016 and Electricity market rules, approved by ANRE (HANRE no. 283 of 07.08.2020).